What is a kidney ultrasound?

 A kidney ultrasound is an imaging test that uses sound waves to look at your kidneys.
 It can check the size, shape, and location of your kidneys.
 It also lets your healthcare provider see how well blood is flowing to your kidneys.

 The healthcare provider uses a device called a transducer to make the images of your kidneys.
 The transducer sends out sound waves that bounce off your kidneys.
 The sound waves are too high-pitched for you to hear.
 The transducer then picks up the bounced sound waves.
-These are made into pictures of your kidneys.
+These are made into pictures on a screen of your kidneys.

 Why might I need a kidney ultrasound?